George Nicholson (diplomat): The English succession

+Nicholson reported on James's response to the Valentine Thomas affair, which could have damaged the king's hopes for the English throne.
 Nicholson went to Falkland Palace in July 1598 with a letter from Robert Cecil.
 Roger Aston brought the king the gilt edged paper to write a reply to Queen Elizabeth.
 Nicholson was lodged in Edinburgh in Mr Molyneux's house in Niddry's Wynd in October 1598.

 In February 1600 Nicholson learnt from a well-wisher that James VI was very angry with him and wanted him better watched to discover his contacts.
 Nicholson had obtained a copy a banned book by Peter Wentworth about the succession printed in Edinburgh.
 The Lord Secretary, James Elphinstone interviewed the printers Robert Waldegrave, Henry Charteris, Robert Charteris, and a compositor about how Nicholson had obtained the book.
 The work was A Pithie Exhortation to her Majesty for Establishing a Successor to the Crown, printed by Waldegrave in 1598.

 He played cards with James VI at Falkland in May.
 Nicholson could not speak French so when he met the French ambassador in August 1602, the Baron de Tour, the Lord Sanquhar acted as interpreter for him.

 In October 1602 he was in Berwick discussing the border Graham family with Thomas Scrope, the Warden of the West March, and helped the Grahams prepare a petition.